An Argentina Presidential Election of Consequence and Hope

 That’s because the victory of Javier Milei could mean the end of bad public policies that have held back farmers.
 If he can wipe out export taxes and turn his other ideas into law, he’ll unleash a key sector of our economy.

-We’re next to the Rio Salado, near the town of Alberti, about 200 km west of the capital of Buenos Aires.
-I was born and raised in Argentina—my ancestors came from Ireland in the 1840s and from Canada in the 1890s—and the farm has been in my wife’s family for nearly 150 years.
+We’re next to the Rio Salado, near the town of Alberti, sur 200 km west of the capital of Buenos Aires.
+I was born and raised in Argentina—my ancestors came from Ireland in the 1840s and from Canada in the 1890s—and the farm has been in my wife’s family for nearly 150 ans.

 We’re currently planting soybeans, having just finished early-season corn.
 In a few weeks, we’ll start to harvest winter wheat.